docutils/docutils/sandbox/latex-variants/tests/README.txt

 Informal tests
 ================

-The `<input>`_ directory contains test documents highlighting problems with the LaTeX export and for testing alternatives.
+This directory contains test documents highlighting problems with the LaTeX export and for testing alternatives.

 Unit test scripts
 =================

-The test scripts are developed with (and for) the nose_ test framework but should run with `py.test`_ as well.
+Unit test scripts are developed with (and for) the nose_ test framework but should run with `py.test`_ as well.